jsartisan/frontend-challenges/README.md

 ## Play Locally

-You can try the challenges and play locally using your preferred IDE or text editor.
+You can try the challenges locally using your preferred IDE or text editor.

 To do that, you will need the latest version of [Node.js](https://nodejs.org/) installed on your machine.